Episodes

 Also check out our Substack where we email you summaries of Daily Editorials and the Weekend Show!
 Click here to check it out.

-In addition to being amenable to toll mining at nearby processing centers with spare capacity, there have been studies underway looking at upgrading the ore on site using ore-sorting technology, so that higher-grade material, with less associated waste would make it more economical to be shipped to additional processing centers.
+In addition to being amenable to toll milling at nearby processing centers with spare capacity, there is a second study underway looking at upgrading the ore on site using ore-sorting technology, so that higher-grade material, with less associated waste would make it more economical to be shipped to additional processing centers.
 An economic study is slated for later this year that will explore some of these concepts in more detail.
-Wrapping up we discuss the health of their treasury, the strength of the management and operational teams, and the key milestones and news on tap for the balance of this year.
+Wrapping up we discuss the key milestones and news on tap for the balance of this year.

 If you have any follow up questions for Terry then please email me at Shad@kereport.com.